MattKevan/kevan.tv/_articles/2016-10-11-content-management-for-static-sites.md

 - Static sites
 - Reviews
 - Development
-description: 'Static sites have been around since the dawn of the web, but thanks to the rise of static site generators like Jekyll and Hugo they''re undergoing a bit of a renaissance. '
+lead: 'Static sites have been around since the dawn of the web, but thanks to the rise of static site generators like Jekyll and Hugo they''re undergoing a bit of a renaissance. '
 thumbnail: ''